Jewish Federation of Metropolitan Detroit & The Jewish Fund

 Key Philosophy on Grant-Making:

-The board has stated that "a key purpose for The Fund is to help community partners achieve their unique missions," and while they may choose not to fund something they question, "that is different from questioning the organization's decision-making."
-The board demonstrates "respect for grant partners' expertise while recognizing inherent funder-grant partner power dynamics as key to beneficial grantmaking."
+The board has stated that "a key purpose for The Fund is to help community partners achieve their unique missions," and while they may choose not to fund something they question, "that is different from questioning the organisation's decision-making."
+The board demonstrates "respect for grant partners' expertise while recognising inherent funder-grant partner power dynamics as key to beneficial grantmaking."

 Application Process & Timeline